peteash10/bugpowder/README.md

 <div style="border:3px solid red; padding: 5px;">

-At some point I will need to get a budget A3 scanner. <br>
-If you can advise me on which to buy and where to get one from, please get in touch!
+In a few months I will need an A3 scanner.
+If you can advise me on which to buy and where to get one from at a reasonable price, or have one I could buy/borrow, please get in touch!

 </div>